Spring in the Great Smoky Mountains, TN April 11 – 15, 2016

-We will gather on Monday evening at 5:00 p.m. in the hotel conference room and depart on Friday around 10:30 a.m.
-The fee is $700.00 (food and lodging not included).
+We will gather on Monday evening at 5:00 p.m. in the hotel conference room and end our session on Friday around 10:30 a.m.
+The fee is $760.00 (food and lodging not included).
 No additional fee is necessary for non participants.
 After reserving your spot in the workshop and receiving a confirmation, you’ll need to make your room reservation.
 Your reservation should be made as soon as possible after registering and receiving the confirmation at which time the contact information for the hotel will be provided.
 Make sure they know you are with the Nature’s Image Photography Workshops.
 Angela Quigley handles our reservations.
 March 12th is the cut off date for receiving the discounted group rate.
 After that date the hotel will charge their going room rate which is a good bit more expensive.
 So please reserve your room asap.

 If you would like to register for this workshop, click here for the registration page.